A food allergy is an adverse immune system reaction to a particular kind of food.

 U.S. Department of Health & Human Services (HHS).
 "Food Allergies: Reducing the Risks."
 U.S. Food & Drug Administration (FDA).
 January 23, 2009.

-United States Department of Agriculture.
-"Allergies and Food Safety."
+United States Department of Agriculture (USDA).
+Food Allergies.
 Food Safety and Inspection Service.
 December 1, 2016.